nidhih2/Coverage-Plot-Calculation/README.md

 4) Total count of kmers after applying threshold value

 ## Run time:
-Takes about 118 to 130s for a desired 31 to 101 kmer length
+Takes about 118 to 130s for a desired 31 to 101 kmer length.
+Used time module to estimate run time